Mo379/Zettlekasten/Zettlekasten/Optimisers.md

 # Optimisers
-Optimisers are methods that utilise
+Optimisers are methods that utilised the calculated gradients to update the weights optimally, to produce the desired output; better network parameters.